Efficient Private SCO for Heavy-Tailed Data via Averaged Clipping: Introduction

-Recently, to tackle the above problems, several works have been proposed to privately estimate the mean of a heavy-tailed distribution via scaling or truncation.
-Bun and Steinke \cite{bun2019average} proposed a private mean estimator with a trimming framework.
-Wang et al. \cite{wang2020differentially} adopted it in the private gradient descent (GD) under some strong assumptions.
-Later, Kamath et al. \cite{kamath2020private} studied private mean estimation under a general setting that the mean of the distribution has bounded $k$-th moments.
+Recently, to tackle the above problems, several works have been proposed to privately estimate the mean of a heavy-tailed distribution via scaling or truncation. \cite{bun2019average} proposed a private mean estimator with a trimming framework. \cite{wang2020differentially} adopted it in the private gradient descent (GD) under some strong assumptions.
+Later, \cite{kamath2020private} studied private mean estimation under a general setting that the mean of the distribution has bounded $k$-th ($k \geq 2$) moments.
 They proposed a one-round mean estimator called CDPHDME and established its $\ell_2$-error guarantees, which hold with constant probability.
-Note that the above algorithms of DP-SCO all have guarantees that hold in expectation.
-It is more desirable to establish excess risk bounds that hold with high probability as the outliers may cause large variances in the gradient-based algorithms, which cannot be captured by guarantees that hold in expectation \cite{gorbunov2020stochastic,wang2020differentially,brownlees2015empirical}.
-A recent work Kamath et al. \cite{kamath2021improved} extended the CDPHDME to a multiple-step framework (DP-GD) and provided improved statistical guarantees on excess risk bounds with a novel analysis.
-Their utility guarantees also hold with high probability as mentioned by the authors.
-By adopting the scaling and truncation based mean estimator in \cite{holland2019robust}, Wang et al. \cite{wang2020differentially} also established high probability guarantees of their proposed DP-GD algorithms in general convex and strongly convex cases.
-Using this estimator, some works focus on gradient expectation maximization \cite{wang2020differentially1} and high dimensional space \cite{hu2021high}.
+By taking inspiration from the private version of the Median of Means method studied in \citep{kamath2022improved}, \cite{tao2022private} extended the private analysis to the cases where the gradient is bounded $k$-th moment, $k \in (1,2].$ It is worth noting that for the specific case where $k=2,$ their results align with each other.
+Recently, \cite{das2023beyond} considered the Generalized Lipschitzness to be bounded $k$-th moments, and provided the \emph{expected} excess population risk bounds for DP-SGD algorithm in (non) convex cases.
+They achieved a fast running time but their results are built upon taking the expectation of all the randomness of DP-SGD.
+It is more desirable to establish excess population risk bounds that hold \emph{with high probability} as the outliers may cause large variances in the gradient-based algorithms, which cannot be captured by guarantees that hold in expectation \citep{brownlees2015empirical,wang2020differentially,gorbunov2020stochastic}. \cite{kamath2022improved} extended the CDPHDME to a multiple-step framework (DP-GD) and provided the statistical guarantees on excess population risk bounds with high probability.
+By adopting the scaling and truncation mean estimator in \cite{holland2019robust}, \cite{wang2020differentially} established the high probability guarantees for a DP-GD algorithm in (strongly) convex cases.
+Using this estimator, some works focus on gradient expectation maximization \citep{wang2020differentially1} and high dimensional space \citep{hu2022high}.
 However, due to the usage of this mean estimator, their algorithm needs to solve an additional correction function in each iteration, which leads to a high computational cost.
-Moreover, in view of the prevalence of large-scale datasets in the industry, their GD-based method does not satisfy the increasing computing needs in the industry.
-Then, it is natural to ask: \textit{is there any private SGD-based algorithm that can deal with the heavy-tailed data?
+Moreover, in view of the prevalence of large-scale datasets in the industry, their GD-based methods have a high gradient complexity (that is, the number of computations of the called first-order oracle $\nabla f(x, \xi_i)$), which usually results in a long running time.
+Then, it is natural to ask: \textit{is there any private variant of SGD that can deal with the heavy-tailed data?
 Can we establish its statistical guarantee with high probability?}